FAQ

 For fleets, push updates to one device, verify health, then expand.
 Avoid running apt upgrade on every device at the same time.

-Apps & Deployment
+Apps & deployment

 How do I deploy applications to the ALPON X4?